 Minutes are not a narrative of everything that was said in the meeting, they are only a summary!
+In a small charity, it is often one of the trustees who has taken on the task of minuting, and so they will want to be part of the discussions and not get too bogged down in writing notes.
 The most important thing is to note decisions, actions and any significant disagreements, concern, or celebration.